 Cultural Academy for Peace has engaged with in Integrated Community Development Program through:

 - Food Security

 - Capacity Building and Good Governance

+During the 2018 floods Kuramkotta was severely affected with around 85 families lacking adequate resources.
 Taking this as a serious social concern, the Cultural Academy for Peace stepped out to take up the responsibility for arranging a ferry for the residents of Kuramkotta.
-After weeks of hard work, we partly succeeded in making arrangements to purchase a 4HP Yamaha Outboard Motor Engine.
-They are now able to travel to and fro from their homes to the mainland.
+Arrangements were made by Cultural Academy for Peace with the help of benevolent contributors to purchase Yamaha Outboard Motor Engine for the ferry boat.
+Now they travel to and fro from their homes to the mainland much easily.
 Cultural Academy also observed the need for Educational and Legal awareness Programs, which could enable them to seek legitimate help from Government agencies.
-To support the elderly and the adolescent in their pursuit of a meaningful and happy life, our Team has chalked out guidelines for the formation of Senior Citizen and Adolescent Clubs.
-Hopefully the Team focuses on bringing changes in the life of the Kuramkotta Community.
+Classes were also conducted to improve health and hygiene, addressing the poor health conditions.